SprawlBall: A Visual Tour of the New Era of the NBA

 Why the uptick?
 Because the numbers justify it.
 On average, a 3-point shot is worth 1.07 points per attempt, while a 2-point shot is worth just 0.8 points per attempt.
 Speed up the game, take a lot of triples, and you start to see the math pay off.
-In the 2017-18 season, the Houston Rockets, an early adopter of the spray and pray approach and uncoincidentally among the league’s most successful franchises of late, became the first team to take more than half of their total shots from beyond the arc.
+In the 2017-18 season, the Houston Rockets, an early adopter of the spray and pray approach and uncoincidentally among the league’s most successful franchises of late, became the first team to take more than half of its total shots from beyond the arc.

 But therein lies the problem: In basketball, shot selection is zero-sum; longer shots necessarily come at the expense of shorter ones.
 The premium placed on threes has therefore necessitated the types of personnel changes that have rendered many “traditional” players obsolete in today’s game.